minprog/programmeren-1/problems/greedy/cash.md

 	int amount = 32;
 	int count = 0;

 After those two lines, you might implement the algorithm using the pseudocode above.
-Ask for help!
+Use `printf` from the Standard I/O library to output your answer.
+Ask for help where needed!

+> Incidentally, so that we can automate some tests of your code, we ask that your program's last line of output be only the minimum number of coins possible: an integer followed by `\n`.

 ### 3. Testing

 When (almost) finished implementing the algorithm, it's time to test your program well.
 Run your program and see if it does indeed print `4` for the amount of 32 cents!
 And then change `amount` to 5 and see what it does.

-When satisfied with the results, proceed to the formal specification, below.
+When satisfied with the results, we'll proceed to another important part of the program: allowing user input.

-## Specification
+## 4. User input

 Your program currently has `amount` hardcoded into the program.
 You'll need to change it to allow a user to input an amount from the keyboard each time the program is run.

-* Use `get_float` from the CS50 Library to get the user's input and `printf` from the Standard I/O library to output your answer.
-Assume that the only coins available are quarters (25¢), dimes (10¢), nickels (5¢), and pennies (1¢).
+As you can see in the example atop this problem document, input is actually given in *dollars*, not cents.
+Up until now you hardcoded the `amount` as cents.

+Important to understand is that you should not change your algorithm to do the calculation in dollars entirely.
+That's not needed, and might introduce floating-point calculation errors!
+Instead, we take user input as a `float` (for dollars), and after we have a valid dollar amount, we **convert** it to an integer (for cents).

+First, to get the dollar amount from the keyboard, use `get_float` from the CS50 Library and assign the result to a variable named `dollars` of type `float`.

-	* We ask that you use `get_float` so that you can handle dollars and cents, albeit sans dollar sign.
+> We ask that you use `get_float` so that you can handle dollars and cents, albeit sans dollar sign.
 In other words, if some customer is owed $9.75 (as in the case where a newspaper costs 25¢ but the customer pays with a $10 bill), assume that your program's input will be `9.75` and not `$9.75` or `975`.
 However, if some customer is owed $9 exactly, assume that your program's input will be `9.00` or just `9` but, again, not `$9` or `900`.
 Of course, by nature of floating-point values, your program will likely work with inputs like `9.0` and `9.000` as well; you need not worry about checking whether the user's input is "formatted" like money should be.

 * You need not try to check whether a user's input is too large to fit in a `float`.
 Using `get_float` alone will ensure that the user's input is indeed a floating-point (or integral) value but not that it is non-negative.

-* If the user fails to provide a non-negative value, your program should re-prompt the user for a valid amount again and again until the user complies.
+Now, if the user fails to provide a non-negative value, your program should re-prompt the user for a valid amount again and again until the user complies.
+This is a perfect case for a `while`-loop, or even better, a `do`-`while`-loop!

-* Incidentally, so that we can automate some tests of your code, we ask that your program's last line of output be only the minimum number of coins possible: an integer followed by `\n`.

 ## Hints

-* Per the final bullet point of the Specification, above, don't forget to put a newline character at the end of your printout!

 * Do beware the inherent imprecision of floating-point values.
 For instance, `0.1` cannot be represented exactly as a `float`.
 Try printing its value to, say, `55` decimal places, with code like the below: